 Don’t let the title fool you.
 It is really an apologetic defense of the Christian faith.
 Yes, it is about miracles, but that is the apologetic angle or approach that is taken.
 It is also a balanced book, so no need to fear an off the deep end charismatic perspective about miracles.
 Metaxas is also writing for a broad audience – no matter where they stand on Christianity or belief in a supernatural world.
 Any Christian jargon is explained.
 There are footnotes that refer you to other books if you want to delve deeper into an issue.
 (Several books have been added to my “to read” list!)

 The book has 2 parts: part 1 is apologetic or explanatory, and part 2 contains personal stories from people who have experienced miracles.
 In other words, part 1 prepares you for part 2.
 While a different writing style entirely, part 1 reminded me of Philip Yancey’s book Rumors of Another World.
 There isn’t rock-solid proof of the supernatural, yet there are hints and rational reasons for belief in it.

 Three chapters address the issue of miracles and science.
-Metaxas interacts with both scientists and scientific statistics about the incredible fine tuning for life on earth and the existence of our universe.
+Metaxas interacts with scientists, and shares scientific statistics about the incredible fine tuned precision of our universe.
 This is the core of Metaxas’s approach.
-The statistical chance for life, and all the details themselves interlocking with each other is… mind-boggling and astonishing.
-Life and our universe is a miracle!
+The statistical chance for life, and all the details themselves interlocking with each other is…mind-boggling and astonishing.
+If many things in nature weren’t exactly so, there would be no life.
+Life on earth and our universe is a miracle!